-The Reporting unit did not acquire assets or liabilities from another reporting unit as a result of an amalgamation, determination or revocation or alternative reporting structure under the RO Act, or a restructure of the branches.
+The Reporting unit did not acquire assets or liabilities from another reporting unit as a result of an amalgamation, determination or revocation of alternative reporting structure under the RO Act, or a restructure of the branches.

-Provisions y)
+y) Provisions

-Provisions are recognised when the entity has a legal or constructive obligations, as a result of past events, for which is probable that an outflow of economic benefits will result and that outflow can be reliably measured.
-Provisions recognised represent the best estimate of the amount required to settle the obligation at the end of the reporting period.
+Provisions are recognised when the entity has a legal or constructive obligation, as a result of past events, for which it is probable that an outflow of economic benefits will result and that outflow can be reliably measured.
+Provisions recognised represent the best estimate of the amounts required to settle the obligation at the end of the reporting period.